fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 </div>
 ```

-When you refresh your browser, you’ll see that a slider and a select list (with cells!) has been added:
+When you refresh your browser, you'll see that a slider and a select list (with cells!) has been added:

 ![image alt text](image_10.png)